-- 10. Plaintiff is informed and believes that PERPETRATOR was ordained a Roman Catholic priest in 1972.
+- 16. Plaintiff is informed and believes that PERPETRATOR was ordained a Roman Catholic priest and or brother in 1964.
 PERPETRATOR was employed by Defendant DOE 1.
 PERPETRATOR remained under the direct supervision, employ, and control of Defendants.
-Defendant DOE 1 and Defendant DOE 2 placed PERPETRATOR in positions where he had access to and worked with children as an integral part of his work. - 11.
-PERPETRATOR became priest for Defendant DOE 1 in 1976 and was first assigned within DOE 1 at Defendant DOE 2, in Santa Ana, California, in or around 1978.
-PERPETRATOR served the parishioners and community of Defendants as a priest and the principal of DOE 2.
+Defendants placed PERPETRATOR in positions where he had access to and worked with children as an integral part of his work. - 17.
+PERPETRATOR served as a religious brother at Defendants facilities.

-- 12. PERPETRATOR was ordained a cleric in 1972.
-PERPETRATOR was assigned as a priest within the Archdiocese of Los Angeles, the predecessor interest of DOE 1, from approximately 1973 to approximately 1975.
-In approximately 1976, PERPETRATOR was assigned within the geographical bounds of Defendant DOE 1, where he remained assigned until at least 2001.
-From approximately 1978 through approximately 1987, PERPETRATOR was assigned to and served at DOE 2 as a cleric and the principal. - People of God", as revised February 18, 2004, on their list of priests and religious who have sexually abused minors, with incidents of abuse beginning in 1972 and continuing through 1990.
-The Archdiocese of Los Angeles reports 12 accusers have come forward alleging sexual abuse by PERPETRATOR during the 1972-1990 time period.
-Defendant DOE 1 has also publicly named PERPETRATOR as a "former member of [DOE 1's] clergy who have been removed from ministry resulting from a credible allegation of sexual abuse, as determined by our independent Oversight Review Board." - 14.
+PERPETRATOR served the parishioners and students of Defendants. - 18.
+PERPETRATOR is known to have sexually assaulted children, other than Plaintiff. - 19.
 In 1962, the Vatican in Rome issued a Papal Instruction binding upon all Bishops throughout the world, including the Bishop of DOE 1.
 The instruction was binding upon the Bishop of DOE 1 until 2001.
-The instruction directed that allegations and reports of childhood sexual abuse by priests were required to be kept secret and not disclosed either to civil authorities such as law enforcement, to co-employees or supervisors of parish priests, or to parishioners generally. - 15.
+The instruction directed that allegations and reports of childhood sexual abuse by priests were required to be kept secret and not disclosed either to civil authorities such as law enforcement, to co-employees or supervisors of parish priests, or to parishioners generally. - 20.
 Defendant DOE 1's procedure requires Bishops to keep subsecreto files also known as confidential files.
-These files are not to be made public. - 16.
-Because of problems of sexual misconduct (including childhood sexual assault) of Catholic clergy, the Catholic Church and other organizations sponsored treatment centers for priests that had been involved in sexual misconduct.
+These files are not to be made public. - 21.
+Because of problems of sexual misconduct (including childhood sexual abuse) of Catholic clergy, the Catholic Church and other organizations sponsored treatment centers for priests that had been involved in sexual misconduct.
 One such treatment center is the Saint John Vianney Center, (founded in 1946) represented on its public website that is/was "the longest running, internationally renowned, behavioral health facility in North America for Clergy and Religious."
 Similarly, a different treatment center, the Servants of the Paraclete represented that it "is an international religious community founded... in 1947 with a specific ministry to serve fellow priests and brothers who are facing particular challenge in their vocations and lives" with locations in across the country, including in the states of Missouri and New Mexico.
 The Saint Luke Institute, is a third similar treatment provider for priest who engage in sexual misconduct and has treatment centers in Maryland, Kentucky, and Missouri.